 Good service.
 Whether given to loved ones or to strangers, to community or to country, service is one of the most valued assets in our society.
 The quality of service that a company provides to its clients is, in many ways, measurable.
 A company that delivers good service with consistency can measure the quality of its service in terms unique to its league: loyalty, growth, and, in some cases, longevity.

-In 2023, we released our Staebler 150 Anniversary video to help commemorate the occasion and highlight those who have built our organization into what it is today!
+Early in 2023, we released our Staebler 150 Anniversary video to help commemorate the occasion and highlight those who have built our organization into what it is today!